Amazon’s horde of new Alexa-powered audio gear includes subwoofer, new amplifier

 Along with the Echo Sub, one of the more intriguing new devices is Amazon’s new Echo Link Amp, which presents some déjà vu after last month’s Sonos event, in which the multiroom speaker pioneer updated its trusty networking amp with a product called simply Amp.
 We don’t have all the details yet, but what we know so far is that Amazon’s version will be a relatively low-powered device — just 60 watts split between two channels of audio — which is far less powerful than Sonos’ new product, but should be sufficient to power most traditional speakers you’ve got lying around.

-Amazon says the Link Amp offers “multiple digital and analog inputs,” and an image of the Link Amp’s back side reveals RCA analog inputs and outputs, digital Optical and Coaxial inputs and outputs, a subwoofer output, and Ethernet connection.
+Amazon says the Link Amp offers “multiple digital and analog inputs,” and an image of the Link Amp’s backside reveals an RCA analog input and output, digital Optical and Coaxial inputs and outputs, a subwoofer output, and Ethernet connection.
 Unlike Sonos’ Amp, the new Link Amp does not appear to have an ARC HDMI port to connect and interface with your TV via Alexa, which is a big miss in our book.
-The Link Amp also does not appear to have built-in microphones, instead asking that you control “music selection, volume, and multiroom playback” for your choice speakers via an Echo or the Alexa app.
+The Link Amp also does not appear to have built-in microphones, requiring instead that you control “music selection, volume, and multiroom playback” for your choice of speakers via an Echo device or the Alexa app.
 Amazon says the Link Amp will be available to customers “soon.”

 Echo Plus ($150)

-Speaking of Echo speakers, Amazon hasn’t forgotten the device that put Alexa on the map, and its new, fabric-woven upgrade, the Echo Plus, is designed to be more powerful, add more bass, and offer better detail and clarity.
+Amazon hasn’t forgotten the device that put Alexa on the map, and its new, upgraded Echo speaker, the fabric-wrapped Echo Plus, is designed to be more powerful, add more bass, and offer better detail and clarity than its predecessor.
 The new speaker is also better prepared to work with your other Alexa smart home devices, including a built-in temperature sensor for … something.
 At just $150, we expect this Echo built for higher performance to be a big seller.

 The bane of pricier speakers like Apple’s HomePod, the Echo Dot has always been one of the cheapest and easiest ways to land a smart speaker without emptying your checking account, and the new 3.0 is no exception.
 Amazon says it has improved the sound of the speaker, added 70 percent more volume capacity, and put more focus on sound performance than in the Dot’s previous iterations.
 The speaker comes in multiple colors and is as sleek and minimalist as always.

 As with the Link, the Echo Input is less of a stand-alone device and more of a companion piece to add Alexa smart home functionality and its new multiroom audio abilities to other devices in your home.
-Think Chromecast Audio, but in coaster form, and bringing Alexa to the party rather than Google Assistant.
-As the first Echo device without a speaker, as Amazon puts it, the Input offers Bluetooth and 3.5mm connection to interface with your favorite speaker (s) over Wi-Fi, as well as Alexa voice support via a four-microphone array.
+Think Chromecast Audio, but in coaster form, and touting Alexa rather than Google Assistant.
+As the first Echo device to be sold without a built-in speaker, the Input offers Bluetooth and 3.5mm connection to connect to your favorite speaker (s) at home, as well as Alexa voice support via a four-microphone array.

-While the new devices are the meat, we can’t underestimate Amazon’s new multiroom audio protocol that will be available for virtually any third-party speaker company.
-The move not only challenges Sonos and other multiroom speaker makers, but is a brilliant new way to make Alexa all the more ubiquitous in not only the audio segment, but the smart home market at large.
+While the new audio devices are the meat of this entre, one shouldn’t underestimate Amazon’s new multiroom audio protocol that will be available for virtually any third-party speaker company.
+The move not only challenges Sonos and other multiroom speaker makers, but is a brilliant new way to make Alexa all the more ubiquitous in not only the audio segment, but also the smart home market at large.
 Your move, Google.